CiscoDevNet/terraform-provider-dcnm/website/docs/r/vrf.html.markdown

 - `advertise_default_route` - (Optional) Advertise default route enable flag for the VRF.
 Allowed values are "true" and "false".
 - `static_default_route` - (Optional) Configure static default route enable flag for the VRF.
 Allowed values are "true" and "false".
 - `template` - (Optional) Template name for the VRF.
 Values allowed "Default_VRF_Universal".
 Default is "Default_VRF_Universal".
-- `mtu` - (Optional) Mtu value for the VRF.
+- `mtu` - (Optional) MTU value for the VRF.
 Ranging from 68 to 9216.
 - `extension_template` - (Optional) Extension Template name for the VRF.
 Values allowed are "Default_VRF_Extension_Universal".
 Default is "Default_VRF_Extension_Universal".
 - `service_template` - (Optional) Service template name for the VRF.
 - `source` - (Optional) Source for the VRF.